Kotlin/kotlinx.coroutines/docs/flow.md

 as cancellation and structured concurrency serve this purpose.

-Note, that [launchIn] also returns a [Job] which can be used to [cancel][Job.cancel] the corresponding flow collection coroutine only without cancelling the whole scope.
+Note, that [launchIn] also returns a [Job] which can be used to [cancel][Job.cancel] the corresponding flow collection coroutine only without cancelling the whole scope or to [join][Job.join] it.

 <!-- stdlib references -->